 Self-Initiated Upward Lightning (SIUL)

 Upward lightning can initiate without any preceding nearby flash activity.
 This most often occurs during winter months when robust snow events such as blizzards or heavy snow envelop the tall objects.
 Convection within these stronger winter systems causes electrification to take place, but unlike the warmer summer conditions, the cloud base tends to be much lower bringing the tall objects into the charge regions or exposing the objects to charged snowfall.
-Because SIUL usually occurs with the tall object shrouded in clouds with heavy precipitation, visually observing this type of upward flash is difficult.
-The same towers that experience LTUL in summer in Rapid City, South Dakota have experienced SIUL during three major snow events.
+Because SIUL usually occurs with the tall object shrouded in clouds with heavy frozen precipitation, visually observing this type of upward flash is difficult.
+The same towers that experience LTUL in summer in Rapid City, South Dakota have experienced SIUL flashes during two major snow events.
 Most notably, the blizzard of 4 Oct, 2013 created favorable conditions for 25 SIUL flashes from the towers.
 Although the towers were obscured for all of the upward flashes, a 2-dimensional interferometer system recorded five of these flashes.
 Below is a figure showing the upward development of the flash from that tower as the radiated energy from the leader tips was triangulated by the interferometer.
 In all cases, there was no preceding nearby flash activity prior to the upward leader initiating.

 Our research has shown that SIUL flashes during heavy snow events can be long duration events (up to 2 seconds) with the leaders traveling large horizontal distances.
 For one case on 4 Oct 2013, a horizontally propagating upward positive leader branch produced multiple recoil leaders after decaying.
 Early recoil leader activity had the negative end traveling back to the tower.
 However, in one case, the branch path decayed to the point that the negative end of the recoil leader deviated from the path, traveled toward ground as a stepped negative leader, and initiated a -CG return stroke away from the tower.
 Technically, this could be classified as a ground-to-ground flash given that the leader initiated from a grounded object and resulted in a subsequent, spatially separate return stroke.
 Below is the interferometer record from this event.